syrianarchive/syrianarchive-investigations/investigations/second-medical-facilities-under-fire/index.md

 Just four days after the [Astana International meeting establishing Syria's De-Escalation Zones](http://www.aljazeera.com/news/2017/09/final-de-escalation-zones-agreed-astana-170915102811730.html) in many parts of the country, [three Idlib medical facilities serving a combined more than 100.000 people yearly were allegedly attacked](https://syrianarchive.org/en/investigations/Three-Idlib-Medical-Facilities-Attacked.html) in airstrikes attributed to Syrian or Russian forces on a single day.

 Now, six months later, little has changed.
 Hospitals remain at the frontlines of the Syrian conflict, and attacks against medical facilities are regular.
-Within a four week period, four additional Idlib hospitals, well within the De-Escalation Zones, were attacked by airstrikes that visual, witness statements, and flight observation data attributes to Syrian or Russian forces.
-Three of these hospitals were attacked within the span of a week.

 ### Russian Ministry Statement of Denial